 So what makes this beautiful property the perfect getaway during times of COVID-19?
 A place that is luxurious, safe, not too crowded and hassle-free to reach.

-Bikaner is a fairly unexplored travel destination even in normal times, unlike the other popular tourist destinations in Rajasthan like Jaipur, Udaipur, Jodhpur etc. Which means that in the “new normal” there are even fewer people visiting the city.
+Bikaner is a fairly unexplored travel destination even in normal times, unlike the other popular tourist destinations in Rajasthan like Jaipur, Udaipur, Jodhpur etc. This means that in the “new normal” there are even fewer people visiting the city.

 There is a daily non-stop hour-and-a-half-long Air Alliance flight from Delhi to Bikaner, which makes it a very convenient destination to reach.
 If you wish to go by road, the drive from Delhi takes around 7-8-hours.